Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Methodology

-The \textsc{Execute} branch captures leakage with significant returns, ensuring a finite MRS. Conversely, the \textsc{Ignore} branch filters out zero-gain noise where $\Delta P_t \to 0$.
+The \textsc{Execute} branch captures leakage with significant returns, ensuring a finite MRS. Conversely, the \textsc{Ignore} branch filters out ghost leaks with $\Delta P_t \to 0$.
 By rejecting these transactions, the arbitrator prevents the system from drifting into the MRS singularity identified in Eq. \ref{eq:mrs_def}, thereby structurally prevents utility collapse.